hriewe/emailEncryptor/README.md

 NOTE: Gmail WILL send you a critical security alert email.
 You can ignore this.

 You will need python.
-If you dont have python installed, you can get it<a href="https://www.python.org/downloads/" target="_blank">here</a>
+If you dont have python installed, you can get it [here](https://www.python.org/downloads/)

 Thats it!
 You can now send mail through emailEncryptor